How to create custom color palette for a PowerPoint theme?

 I need my logo to be positioned exactly at the bottom middle of my slide, so I will use the PPT Productivity ‘align center’ function to make sure it is perfectly centered on my slide.
 But you could also use your slide guides to align the logo manually.

-Now that your Parent Slide is completed, it is time to customize your Child Slide layouts for your template.
+Now that your Parent Slide is completed, you can customize the Child Slide layouts for your template.

 Child slide layouts inherit the formatting from the Parent Slide.
 However, they can be customized individually in the Slide Master view.